dd32/td-gh-ex/readme.txt

 Typography:
 ---
-Lucida, easy to read, and covers more than 96% of all computers.
+Lucida which works on more than 96% of all computers.